-Why Protein Shakes and Supplements Can Cause Constipation
+Why Do Protein Shakes Cause Constipation?

 Soy is another contributor to constipation that is often overlooked.
 Frequently included in protein shakes as a non-dairy form of protein, soy is a phytoestrogen that can slow down digestion.
 According to a study published in Gastroenterology,

 The slower the work of the digestive tract gets, the more difficult stools become for the bowel to pass efficiently.